DeNepo/architecture/function-roles/README.md

 ---

 ### 3. Business Logic

+Business Logic functions are like the student at the library. they ask the librarian (Data Access) to help them find a book, they study the book and write a paper, then give the book back to the librarian who makes sure it is put away on the right shelf.

 These are the heart of your application.
 At their heart, a user story is about what a user can do with your program data.
 The Business Logic layer makes that magic happen.
 A Business Logic function will take cleaned input from the user interface, read/write program state, and return new data to be rendered into the UI.